Saturday, May 26, 2018

 After several months of fifteen days in the jungle, five days on the firebase, and almost no success in encountering the enemy, Brass devised a new tactic of having us fly around in helicopters until we started taking ground-to-air fire.
 Once we did, the choppers would swoop down and drop us off in hopes of making contact—something that rarely happened because of Charlie’s weakened state.

-During this time, Brass also decided the 81 MM mortar was too unwieldy for rapid deployment, and all of us in the mortar company suddenly became infantry foot soldiers, grunts, 11-bravos; also known as 11-bullet-stoppers.
-I was given a twenty-six pound M-60 machine gun to carry since I already had experience toting a twenty-three-pound base plate.
+During this time, Brass also decided the 81 MM mortar was too unwieldy for rapid deployment, and all of us in the mortar company suddenly became infantry foot soldiers, grunts, 11-bravos, also known as 11-bullet-stoppers.
+I was given a twenty-six-pound M-60 machine gun to carry since I already had experience toting a twenty-three-pound base plate.
 I had never shot an M-60, even during basic training at Fort Polk in Louisiana.
 This is because mortar men weren’t ever supposed to use the gun.

-Around this time artillery began shooting sophisticated listening devices into the jungle using specially designed 105 MM rounds.
+Around this time, artillery began shooting sophisticated listening devices into the jungle using specially designed 105 MM rounds.
 Intelligence mapped the locations of these devices, and we soon had a good idea of where there was movement—of a military nature—in the jungle.
 The devices weren’t always correct, and we once found a large family of monkeys instead of Viet Cong or North Vietnamese regulars.
 This wasn’t always the case.

-We soon found ourselves in a maze of trails and something very anomalous— there was movement all around us.
+We soon found ourselves in a maze of trails and something very anomalous— there was movement around us.
 Charlie wasn’t even trying to cover it up.
-This could only mean one of two things: Either we had caught the enemy very much by surprise, or else they had us outnumbered and knew it.
+This could only mean one of two things: We had caught the enemy very much by surprise, or else they had us outnumbered and knew it.
 We were all pretty nervous because one thing we had never really done was catch Charlie by surprise.

 I was the machine gunner, the “Gun.”
 When Super Sarge tapped my shoulder and pointed to a slight concave just to the side of the trail, I knew my time had come.
 We quickly prepared for what we called an instant ambush.
 Charlie was following close behind.
 My assistant gunner and I set the M-60’s bi-pod and started stringing every round of ammo we had into the gun’s chamber, locked and loaded, ready to kill—and just as likely, I knew, to be killed.
 It didn’t matter that I’d never pulled the trigger on an M-60.
 What mattered was that I was getting ready to.
 Just as quickly as the sergeant tapped my shoulder and motioned what he wanted, he left the two of us alone on the trail to mow down anyone coming up from behind.
 From the sounds we heard, we wouldn’t have long to wait.

 I could tell you that we ambushed Charlie, wiped most of them out and sent them dropping their weapons and running for cover.
 That didn’t happen.
 What did happen is almost as strange but still true.
 It was monsoon season in Vietnam.
-Every day the skies would part, and rain would fall in torrents—almost like being under a waterfall.
+Every day, the skies would part, and rain would fall in torrents—almost like being under a waterfall.
 My finger was on the trigger of the M-60, my heart in my throat when it began to rain.
 My assistant gunner and I lay there on our bellies for an interminable time, rapidly flowing water soaking our fatigues.
 When the rain stopped, there was no sound.
 I mean none.
 Charlie had taken the opportunity to clear out, and we never heard him again.

 It was the first and last time that I ever shot the big gun, though I’ll never forget the sound it made or the power of life and death I felt, and that will never leave me for as long as I live.